ArturasDruteika/NeuralNetworksFromScratch/README.md

-# Neural Network implementation from scratch in C++
+# Neural Networks implementation from scratch in C++